 2.2 Soil sample collection and analysis

 Soil sample collected from 0 to 20 cm soil depths initially and finally after harvest of T. Aman 2016 to Boro 2017 from each plot.
-The soil samples wer air-dried, ground, passed through a 2-mm sieve, and stored in room-temperature polythene bags for laboratory analysis.
+The soil samples were air-dried, ground, passed through a 2-mm sieve, and stored in room-temperature polythene bags for laboratory analysis.
 The texture, pH, organic matter, total nitrogen, available phosphorus, potassium, and sulphur of initial and post-harvest soil were investigated (Table 1).

 Table 1.
 The initial and final physical and chemical properties of the soil of the experimental plot BRRI Farm, Gazipur, Bangladesh.